CycloneDX/cdxgen/docs/ADVANCED.md

 evinse -i bom.json -o bom.evinse.json --usages-slices-file usages.json --data-flow-slices-file data-flow.json -l javascript --with-data-flow <path to the application>
 ```

-## Generate SBoM from maven or gradle cache
+## Generate SBOM from maven or gradle cache

 There could be Java applications with complex dependency requirements.
 Or you might be interested in cataloging your Maven or gradle cache.
-A bonus of this mode is that the resulting SBoM would have a property called `Namespaces` with a list of class names belonging to each jar.
+A bonus of this mode is that the resulting SBOM would have a property called `Namespaces` with a list of class names belonging to each jar.

 ### Generate evidence of usage

-After generating an SBoM from a cache, we can now look for evidence of direct usage with evinse!
+After generating an SBOM from a cache, we can now look for evidence of direct usage with evinse!

 ```shell
 # compile or build your application